Understanding Low Income Thresholds for Seniors in New Jersey

 - Three-person household: $32,511 annually

-Medicaid applications from married couples count only the applying spouse’s income.
-Social Security benefits receive special consideration in income calculations compared to other revenue sources.
-The state’s threshold system aims to account for varying household compositions while maintaining consistent eligibility standards across programs.
+For Medicaid applications from married couples, only the applying spouse's income counts.
+Social Security gets special treatment compared to other income types.
+The state adjusts limits based on household size while keeping the standards consistent across programs.

 Countable vs non-countable income